 7.)
 People who know how to be well-liked know how to excuse themselves from gossip, and they do.
 They also stick up for those who aren’t present and are being verbally mischaracterized.
 Well-liked persons are the same behind your back as they are in front of you.

 8.)
 Well-liked persons are the first to apologize even if they aren’t in the wrong.
 Doing so doesn’t cause others to think of them as wimps or doormats because people recognize their strength of character.
-In relationships, victory doesn’t belong to the person who wins the battle.
+They aren’t necessarily apologizing because they were in the wrong.
+They apologize because they know they played a part in having an issue escalate into an argument.
+They will still work for their feelings or viewpoint to be understood.
+However, they understand that in relationships, victory doesn’t belong to the person who wins the battle.
 It belongs to the person who brings or restores peace.

 9.)
 They get back to people at the time promised or before.
 If no time frame was given, they still get in touch with the person.
 They know how to RSVP a “yes.”
 And they know how to RSVP that they can’t attend.
 They don’t take invitations and commitments for granted.
 And they don’t assume others are mind readers and are able to magically decipher what they’re going to do.

 10.)
 When calling, before starting the conversation, they ask the other person whether this is a good time to talk.